MrCee/Synology-Homebrew/README.md

 - **Installation Options:** Choose between a Minimal or Advanced installation.
 If you just want homebrew to work then Minimal install is for you.
 - **Profile Creation:** Configures the default Synology ash/sh profile and newly installed zsh to work seamlessly with Homebrew.
-- **Synology Integration:** Resolves conflicts with existing Synology packages without removing any items from your NAS.
+- **Synology Integration:** Resolves conflicts with existing Synology packages without removing anything from your NAS.
 - **Easy Uninstall:** Revert to the original state with the included uninstall script.

 ## Prerequisites